BlackFuffey/mcmodvcs/README.md

 For example, to download and install to /usr/bin:\
 ``` # mv /path/to/mcmods.sh /usr/bin/mcmods ```
 # Basic usage
-You can create a snapshot of your current mods folder by using\
+You can create a snapshot of your current mods by using\
 ``` mcmods save <name> ```\
 To load a snapshot, use\
 ``` mcmods load <name> ```\